 - Risk reporting to Audit and Compliance Committee

 The Group’s risk management framework is designed to support the delivery of the Group’s strategic objectives.
 The key principles that underpin risk management in the Group are:

-- The Board and Group Executive Committee promote a culture in which risks are identified, assessed and reported in an open, transparent and objective manner; and
+- The Board and the Executive Committee promote a culture in which risks are identified, assessed and reported in an open, transparent and objective manner; and

-Managing the Group’s Environmental, Social and Governance risks is central to how we do business and is integral to our risk management framework.
+Managing the Group’s Environmental, Social and Governance (“ESG”) risks is central to how we do business and a key part of our risk management framework.
 It also forms part of our half-yearly portfolio company reviews.